Boyhood: Scenes from Provincial Life

 Boyhood: Scenes from Provincial Life is a fictionalised autobiographical work by J. M. Coetzee first published in 1997.
 The book focuses on his years spent growing up in South Africa. specially on his troubled time in Worcester but looks back to happier times living in a large house in Rosebank, Cape Town.

+Description

 It serves as the first volume in a trilogy, followed by Youth and Summertime.
 The three works were later collected under the title Scenes from Provincial Life.

 Told in the third person, the narrative follows Coetzee's younger self growing up in Worcester, a provincial town in South Africa, after the family's move from Cape Town.
 The young protagonist struggles with feelings of displacement, discomfort, and alienation in his new environment, where he faces the physical discomforts of rural life, including swarms of insects, and yearns for freedom and escape, symbolized by his wish for a horse.
 His mother instead buys him a bicycle, which becomes a central object of family tension and personal guilt.

 The story explores themes of identity, guilt, and complicity, conflicting loyalties within his family.
 The protagonist navigates complex racial and social dynamics in apartheid-era South Africa.
 He faces bullying from Afrikaans-speaking classmates due to his English background, and observes injustices, such as the racially motivated flogging of a young Black boy named Eddie, which leaves him haunted by his silence.

 The novel also delves into the boy's internal conflicts regarding religion and politics.
 He claims to be Roman Catholic despite his family's lack of religious affiliation, leading to further alienation.
 He also harbors a secret fascination with Russia, defying the prevailing anti-Communist sentiment of the time.